klementc/exitpyth/Readme.md

 # Log:

 - 28/06:
+  - Type a level code (not epyck format for now) in the command input and enter to load it
   - Press `a` and `z` to load the 2 available levels
-  - Enter text by pressing t and return when command types (no use for now)
+  - Enter text by pressing t and return when command typed
   - Levels with blocks only and loader
   - Basic GUI
   - Added simple moving camera